For more information, contact:

 Further improving fertility practices require matching in-season nutrient uptake with availability of nutrients.
 For some nutrients (e.g., N, K, Mg, Mn, B, and Fe), as much as two-thirds of total uptake occurs during vegetative growth (Figure 1).
 Of critical importance is supplying N to meet corn’s peak needs of 7.8 lb N/day from V10-V14.
 Uptake of N does not cease at VT/R1 since as much of 50 lb N/acre is accumulated and partitioned directly into the developing seeds during grain fill (Figure 1).

 Although nutrient management is a complex process, improving our understanding of uptake timing and rates, partitioning, and remobilization of nutrients by corn provides opportunities to optimize fertilizer rates and application timings.
-To view a powerpoint with additional nutrient uptake and partitioning patterns in both English and Metric units, please click here.
+More details are found at the links below and individual uptake graphs can be downloaded from here.